GCP-Architecture-Guides/SCC-Cryptomining-Detection/README.md

 ## Prerequisites

-You need the following Identity and Access Management (IAM) permissions to run this script in your Google Cloud environment.
+You need the following Identity and Access Management (IAM) roles to run this script in your Google Cloud environment.

 ```
-To Be Updated
+Cloud Asset Viewer
+DNS Reader
+Essential Contacts Viewer
+Security Center Settings Viewer
+Service Usage Consumer
 ```